 Quaker Parrots Can Live for a Very Long Time.

 Like many parrot species, Quaker parrots can enjoy a particularly long lifespan in captivity.
-In fact, when well taken care of, some Quaker parrots can live in excess of 30 years.
+When well taken care of, some Quaker parrots can live for more than 30 years.
 This can be quite the time commitment for anyone, but especially for new and inexperienced bird owners, so Quaker parrots are often not recommended for beginners.
-They are a very social species who can form very strong bonds with their owners, so it is difficult for them to handle being bounced from home to home.
+They are a very social species which can form solid bonds with their owners, so it is difficult for them to handle being bounced from home to home.
 Please don't adopt a Quaker parrot unless you are certain that you can commit to caring for one for 20 - 30 years or more.

 03 of 05